MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     using Microsoft.Bot.Builder.Integration.AspNet.Core;
     ```

+    > [!TIP]
-    Note: If you're following along by updating the CoreBot sample code you will notice that the using statement for `Microsoft.Bot.Builder.Integration.AspNet.Core` already exists in the CoreBot sample.
+    > If you're following along by updating the CoreBot sample code, you will notice that the using statement for `Microsoft.Bot.Builder.Integration.AspNet.Core` already exists in the CoreBot sample.

 4. Include the following code in the `ConfigureServices()` method in `Startup.cs`.
 This will make telemetry services available to your bot via [dependency injection (DI)](/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-2.2&preserve-view=true):